RoadieHQ/marketing-site/content/blog/backstage-weekly-8-search/index.md

 ### Tooltips for Cost Insights

-Ryan Vazquez added tooltips to a bunch of functions in the cost insights plugin.
+Ryan Vazquez added tooltips to some functions in the cost insights plugin.
 Hovering a particular product shows how usage is up or down and you can click to get a cost breakdown. [#3268](https://github.com/backstage/backstage/pull/3268)

 ![a chart showing the cost of compute for different Backstage entities](./cost-tooltips.png)